 Monitors

 A monitor watches your production traffic and opens an incident when a condition you care about is met.
-Each monitor has one alert, which watches a single signal with its own condition and severity.
+Each monitor has one alert, which watches a single signal or saved search with its own condition and severity.
 When the alert fires, Latitude records an incident and sends you a notification through your existing notification channels.
 Monitors live on the Monitors page of each project.
 Open it from the project sidebar.

 System monitors vs. your monitors